 Alberto Cifuentes, Jr., MSW

-For over a decade, Alberto Cifuentes, Jr., LMSW, has been a community organizer and social justice advocate for underrepresented and marginalized populations, including LGBTQ+ individuals, undocumented immigrants, and returning citizens.
-He has been an active leader of several non-profit organizations, such as the National Association of Social Workers Connecticut Chapter (NASW/CT) and GLSEN Connecticut.
+For nearly two decades, Alberto Cifuentes, Jr., LMSW, has been a community organizer and social justice advocate for underrepresented and marginalized populations, including LGBTQ+ individuals, undocumented immigrants, and returning citizens.
+He has been an active leader of several non-profit organizations, particularly the National Association of Social Workers Connecticut Chapter (NASW/CT) and GLSEN Connecticut.
+He served as Board of Directors Co-chair, Community Outreach Coordinator, and Student Organizing Team Adult Coordinator for GLSEN Connecticut.
+He also served as the Co-chair of the NASW/CT Latino/a Social Workers Network and Chair/Founder of the NASW/CT Macro Social Workers Network.
+He currently serves on the Board of Directors of ACOSA and is a member of the steering committee of the Macro Social Work Student Network (MSWSN).
+He recently received a Distinguished Service Award from Connecticut Latinos Achieving Rights and Opportunities (CLARO).

 MSW